tektechnologies/Instructor-Prep/201/class_13.md

 - Notice that you are completing this lab in three days as opposed to 5, so you are creating code more quickly.

 #  go on Break.

 - Pizza Picker has a new feature where we can store a new vote total.

-- Store vote total over the course of mulitple page load.
+- Store vote total over the course of multiple page load.
 - it will have all the data each time and will continue to add to that total.
 - We will do two things first - look at 2 concepts of how to do this
 1. json that will allow us to do this and